Chinese Medicine for Hay Fever

-Stress can lead to all kinds of imbalances in the body, and this includes hay fever.
 There have been studies done that have shown that those who suffered from hay fever and had high levels of stress had even more severe hay fever symptoms.
-(3) While reducing your stress may not completely eliminate your seasonal allergies, it may help to lessen the symptoms.
+While reducing your stress may not completely eliminate your seasonal allergies, it may help to lessen the symptoms.

 While allergy season can be one of the hardest times of the year for hay fever sufferers, you don’t have to suffer all season long.
 There are so many natural remedies to help treat hay fever that you can implement into your healthy lifestyle.

 - Acupuncture: Acupuncture is great, and there has been extensive academic research that has proven the effectiveness of acupuncture for so many different things, including hay fever.
 So, how does it work?
-Stimulating acupuncture points can help provide relief of symptoms, but may also help prevent hay fever altogether.
+Stimulating acupuncture points can help enhance Qi and blood, clearing away dampness, activating blood circulation in nose, eliminating stasis and regulating Qi.
+It not only provide relief of symptoms, may also prevent hay fever at the same time.
 Some people see a difference after just one session!